An annual tradition, Trial VIIIs provides some of the most thrilling racing of the season.

 And for the viewer, it’s some of the tightest racing action you’ll see all year because the coaches have gone out of their way to match the crews (sometimes swapping athletes the days before if one crew starts going faster than the other).

 If you’re in London, then the best place to watch is in Putney.
 To join us at Thames Rowing Club, Putney, please click here to purchase a £5 ticket for the day.
-Thames RC will be playing host to spectators looking for a fantastic vantage point on the balcony overlooking the start as well as a warm fire, refreshments and a big screen with the live stream.
+Thames RC will be playing host to spectators looking for a fantastic vantage point on the balcony overlooking the start as well as a warm fire, refreshments, guest speakers, and a cash bar.